Park Seo Joon's workout routine: Secrets behind the K-drama star's sculpted body

-Park Seo Joon aka the king of rom-com K-dramas has enamoured us with his good looks.
+Park Seo-joon aka the king of rom-com K-dramas has enamoured us with his good looks and stellar acting skills.
 Ever since his 2011 debut with Perfect Game, the Hallyu heartthrob has meteorically risen to the pinnacles of success with projects like Itaewon Class, What’s Wrong with Secretary Kim, Gyeongseong Creatures as well as the MCU blockbuster, The Marvels.
 Working endless shifts, clocking rigorous filming schedules and having back-to-back shoots with numerous brands – it’s not easy being a celebrity.
-But amid all the chaos and madness, there’s one thing Park Seo Joon religiously takes out time for.
-His workout!
+But amid all the chaos and madness, there’s one thing Park Seo Joon religiously takes out time for: his workouts.
 The actor’s perfectly sculpted body and the classic Korean glazed face are a result of intense gym sessions and a healthy diet.
 Besides his unflinching dedication towards acting, Joon is obsessed with fitness and his Instagram handle is proof.
 Let’s take you through Park Seo Joon’s workout routine and fitness secrets.

 Being an actor of that stature, keeping your fitness in check becomes a top priority.
 Did you know he trained eight hours a day for the movie The Divine Fury until the film officially wrapped up?
 But even when he’s not training for a film, the actor could spend hours in the gym.
 From cardio and bodyweight training to having a protein-rich diet for maintaining muscle mass – Park Seo Joon’s fitness routine and diet plan can be easily emulated by you.
 Keep reading to know more.